collinalexbell/HackMatrix/game-design.md

 Language rules will be unbreakable
 The compiler enforces the rules
 Except for the missions, which will have code enforcement
+### 34) Skill
+What skills are required:
+- Software eng
+- problem solving
 ## Idea
 Possible pitch ideas
 - Learn data structures